What does Maurice mean?

 Maurice is a very prominent first name for males (#184 out of 1220, Top 15%) and also a very prominent last name for all people (#8490 out of 150436, Top 6%).
 (2000 U.S. Census)

 Shown below is the birth name popularity of Maurice for boys.
-Maurice reached its highest position of #101 in the U.S. during the years 1910-1919, and is at #583 presently.
+Maurice reached its highest position of #101 in the U.S. in the 1910s, and is at #583 presently.
 (2014 Birth Statistics)

 Below is a graphed analysis of the popularity of the boy name Maurice and related names.
 Popular variation forms of Maurice (#583 a year ago) rated in the Top 1000 are Mauricio (#577 a year ago), Seymour, Maury and Morris.
 Variants like Merrik are seldom used.
 These boy names reached the apex of their popularity during 1920-1929 (usage of 0.5062%) and have become significantly less widespread since (usage 0.168%, down 66.8%), with the versions Maurice, Morris and Seymour becoming less trendy.
 Mauricio (#577) is the most trendy birth name among these.
 (2014 Birth Statistics)